- 1/2 cup bread crumbs

 - In a large bowl, combine the first five ingredients.
 Crumble pork over mixture and mix well.
 Shape into four patties.

-- In a large skillet, over medium heat, brown patties 4-5 minutes on each side or until a meat thermometer reads 160°; drain.
+- In a large skillet, over medium heat, brown patties 4-5 minutes on each side or until a thermometer reads 160°; drain.
 Add the pineapple, juice, green pepper and onions; bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.

 - In a small bowl, combine the vinegar, water, brown sugar and cornstarch.
 Add to pineapple mixture.
 Bring to a boil; cook and stir for 2 minutes.
 Serve with rice.
 Yield: 4 servings.